 One wrinkle to consider is changing the tilt slightly to favor summertime or wintertime output.
 If you spend more money in the summer running the AC, you might want to optimize for summer production.
 On the other hand, if you end up blasting the heat during harsh winters, you can set your panels to favor winter production.

 This matters more for off-grid systems since you store your own power.
 If you are grid-tied, you most likely want to optimize for summer production, since the utility company will typically give you a credit for any over-production.
-You will produce more in the summer, and you can collect on this credit in the winter months.
+You will produce more in the summer, and you can collect this credit in the winter months.